-The Association of American University Presses is an organization of mission-driven publishers whose members strive to advance scholarship through their offerings.
+The Association of University Presses is an organization of mission-driven publishers whose members strive to advance scholarship through their offerings.
 The Association’s mission is to assist its members through professional education, cooperative services, and public advocacy.

 Ubiquity Press uses open, non-proprietary standards for all of its content, meaning that it can be easily transferred to archives and other publishers.
 All of our article XML is compliant with the Journal Archiving Tag Suite (JATS) schema.